eon01/django-boilerplate/README.md

 ## Features

 - Docker compose ready
+- Postgres ready
 - A Dockerfile for each service
-- Ready to run on S3 using Django Storages (for production)
+- Static files on S3 and CloudFront using Django Storages.
 - A .env file for each service
 - A base settings file with a separation between dev and prod environments
-- Postgres ready
-- Configured to run Redis, Rabbitmq, Celery
+- Configured to run Celery on the same container as Django using s6-overlay
+- Configured to run Redis in a separate container
 - Cache configured and ready to run on disk and using Redis
-- Integration with a Postgres 4
-- WSGI configured and runs using gunicorn
+- WSGI configured using gunicorn

 ## How to use